Surgeon Rear Admiral Ralph Curr, Royal Navy (Ret’d)

 Mr Tim Dainton

-Defence Analyst, DS researcher, member of the US Naval Institute, RUSI, Association of Crime and Intelligence Analysts (ACIA) & Association of Former Intelligence Officers.
+Defence Analyst, DS researcher, member of the US Naval Institute, Association of Crime and Intelligence Analysts (ACIA) & Association of Former Intelligence Officers and former member of RUSI.
 Tim believes security and defence are the foundations of a prosperous and secure nation.

 (The late) Dr Michael Waddell MC